 Palawan is often called the last frontier, but this reputation is more a reflection of the fact that much of Palawan is still unexplored than of the island’s accessibility.
-It’s actually really easy to get to Palawan and you can come by either plane or ferry.
+It’s actually really easy to get to here and flights to Palawan take about 65 minutes from Manila.
+You can come by either plane or ferry.

 1. Puerto Princesa International Airport (PPS) is the major gateway to and from Palawan island.
 The flight time is approximately 65 minutes to reach Puerto Princesa from Manila and about 70 minutes from Cebu to Puerto Princesa.
 Learn more about Puerto Princesa.

-Philippine Airlines has direct flights from both Manila and Cebu to Puerto Princesa.
+Philippines AirAsia has direct flights to Palawan from both Manila and Cebu to Puerto Princesa.

-Cebu Pacific Air has direct fights from both Manila and Cebu to Puerto Princesa.
-They often have promotional flights and the total cost of this airfare can be as low as $45USD roundtrip.
+Cebu Pacific Air has direct flights from both Manila and Cebu to Puerto Princesa.
+They often have promotional flights and the total cost of this airfare can be as low as $45USD round trip.